Wednesday, October 28, 2015

 Aesthetics?

-Graphically, this conversion looks the business with authentically crafted levels that look excellent.
-The monster sprites are just as good and this must count as one of the best-looking arcade conversions for the Atari ST. However, there's a price to pay for all that glam and it comes at the cost of framerate.
+Graphically, this has authentically crafted levels that look excellent.
+The monster sprites are just as good and it must count as one of the best-looking arcade conversions for the Atari ST. However, there's a price to pay for all that glam and it comes at the cost of framerate.
 This will drop when there are dozens of monsters on-screen at once.
-Of course, faster computers like my 16MHz Mega STe (and emulators) have no such issues...
+Of course, faster computers like my 16MHz Mega STe (and emulators) have no such issues.

 Argh, they're attacking from all corners of the dungeon!!
 Heeeeeelp!!